 Reach

 It’s a lot easier to estimate the proportion of your users who will use a feature than how much they might use it, or what impact it might have.
+That means reach is often the most accurate number in RICE.

 Changing the onboarding flow?
 That’ll affect 100% of new users and 0% of existing users.